 In 2019, Czech Republik was officially released from African swine fever.

 In 2018, African swine fever spread to China.
-In 2019, it has been detected also in Vietnam, Mongolia, Cambodia, Laos, North Korea, Hong Kong, Myanmar, Philippines, East Timor, and South Korea.
+In 2019, it was detected in Vietnam, Mongolia, Cambodia, Laos, North Korea, Hong Kong, Myanmar, Philippines, East Timor, and South Korea.
 In 2020, ASF spread to India.

 No cases of African swine fever have ever been detected in Finland.